dapr/docs/reference/specs/bindings/eventhubs.md

 - `storageContainerName` Is the name of the container in the Azure Storage account to persist checkpoints data on.
 - `partitionID` (Optional) ID of the partition to send and receive events.

 > **Note:** In production never place passwords or secrets within Dapr components.
-For information on securly storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store)
+For information on securely storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store)